-Gingerlily claims to be the first company in Europe to start a silk filled duvet.
+Gingerlily claims to be the first company in Europe to make a silk-filled duvet.
 According to their site, it takes 10 years to perfect the skills necessary to produce bedding of their quality.

-This is definitely reflected in the price.
-The brand’s products may be priced for royalty, but the company says its sheets are temperature regulating, naturally hypoallergenic, and made from 19 momme, 100% mulberry silk.
+This is reflected in the price.
+The brand’s products may be priced for royalty, but the company says its sheets are temperature regulating, naturally hypoallergenic, and made from 19 momme, 100 percent mulberry silk.

 Best silk sheets for beginners